Agathokakological Nincompoop Monk

 Gregory: Will you please look for that spare umbrella of yours?

 Dr. Ist: Oh, yes, yes.
-Let me look in the wardrobe.
+Let me check in the wardrobe.